 Towards the end of his stay with Death Row (circa 1996), he adopted the alter ego “Tha Doggfather”

-3. Snoop Dogg Breaks Out On His Own With No Limit Records
+3. Snoop Dogg: Breaking Out On His Own With No Limit Records

 Once Snoop arrived at No Limit Records he had to change his name to the abbreviated, Snoop Dogg, for contractual reasons with his former label.
 He released several on No Limit before striking out on his own and changing his name again (at least changing his alias).